pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

     .select(explode($"response").as("record"))
     .select("record.*")
 } else {
-  // place the new implementation of currentQueryParameters below this line
+  // use the queryParameters from the config val currentQueryParameters = checkQueryParameters(queryParameters.get)

   // given the query parameters, generate all requests val departureRequests = currentQueryParameters.map(